alamiamin3/minitalk/README.md

-# minitalk
+# Minitalk
-The purpose of this project is to code a small data exchange program using UNIX signals.
+#The purpose of this project is to code a small data exchange program
+#using UNIX signals.